-Key Facts about European Wildcats
+Key Facts European Wildcats

 ~ Forest habitat ~

-~ Breeds with domestic cats ~
+~ Can breed with domestic cats ~

 ~ Only wild cat in Britain ~